nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+- 2a.
 Educator submits the form.

-    * 2a1.
+  - 2a1.
 New student without class and contact is added to list.

   Use case ends.

-* 2b.
+- 2b.
 Educator enters the student’s contacts.

-    * 2b1.
+  - 2b1.
 Educator submits the form.

-    * 2b2.
+  - 2b2.
 New student with contact is added to list.

   Use case ends.

-* 3a.
+- 3a.
 Educator submits the form.

-    * 3a1.
+  - 3a1.
 New student with class is added to list.

   Use case ends.

-* 4a.
+- 4a.
 Goon Book detects that the entered student is a duplicate.

-    * 4a1.
+  - 4a1.
 Goon Book cancels the adding.

   User case ends.

-* 4b.
+- 4b.
 Goon Book detects a non-alphabet in the name input.

-    * 4b1.
+  - 4b1.
 Goon Book requests for the correct input.

-    * 4b2.
+  - 4b2.
 Educator enters new data.

   Steps 4b1-4b2 are repeated until the data entered are correct.
   Use case resumes from step 5.

-* 4c.
+- 4c.
 Goon Book detects a non-number in the contact input

-    * 4c1.
+  - 4c1.
 Goon Book requests for the correct input.

-    * 4c2.
+  - 4c2.
 Educator enters new data.

   Steps 4c1-4c2 are repeated until the data entered are correct.
   Use case resumes from step 5.